fauzanmuh/lab-dt/docs/01-Getting-Started.md

 **What happens:**

 1. `about()` method is called
-2. Creates a Response with the 'about' view
+2. Creates a view with the 'about' template
 3. Passes data: `['title' => 'About Us']`

 ### Step 5: View Renders